-You probably know by now that bad guys lurk within every corner of the internet.
+You probably know that bad guys lurk within every corner of the internet.
 You have to watch out for spyware, ransomware, phishing attacks, IoT invasions and more.
 Oh, and don’t forget “zero-click attacks.”
-Researches recently discovered hackers used military-grade spyware to remotely access iPhones and even replicate their data.
+Researchers recently discovered hackers used military-grade spyware to remotely access iPhones and even replicate their data.

 Usually, you can avoid this type of malware by just not clicking on suspicious text messages.
-Zero-click attacks are a frightening game-changer because they can infiltrate your device … even if you don’t interact with the text.
-Tap or click here for the full story — along with a few secure messaging options you can use to stay safe.
+Zero-click attacks are frightening because they can infiltrate your device … even if you don’t interact with the text.
+Tap or click here for the full story.

 What to know about antivirus software

 Every cybersecurity defense strategy needs this.
 Having antivirus software is like hiring a 24/7 bodyguard.
 It’s constantly scanning your device for danger, which is helpful when you remember that new code flows to your processor every time you open an email, website or app.